Overview

 Request Format

-When you run a prompt against a custom endpoint, Lunary sends an HTTP POST request with the following JSON payload:
+When you run a prompt against a custom endpoint, Lunary sends an HTTP POST request with the following JSON payload:- Simple text responses

 - OpenAI-compatible message arrays